 Q. What Amazon EFS features are supported when using EFS Standard-IA and EFS One Zone-IA storage classes?

 All Amazon EFS features are supported when using the EFS Standard-IA and EFS One Zone-IA storage classes.
-Files smaller than 128 KiB are not eligible for Lifecycle Management and will always be stored on either the EFS Standard storage class or the EFS One Zone storage class, depending on whether your file system uses Standard or One Zone storage classes.
+Files smaller than 128 KiB are not eligible for Lifecycle Management and will always be stored on either the EFS Standard storage class or the EFS One Zone storage class.

 Q. What is the latency difference between the performance-optimized storage classes (EFS Standard, EFS One Zone) and the cost-optimized IA storage classes (EFS Standard-IA, EFS One Zone-IA)?

-When reading from or writing to the EFS Standard-IA storage class or EFS One Zone-IA storage class, your first-byte latency is higher than that of the EFS Standard or EFS One Zone storage classes.
-The EFS Standard and EFS One Zone storage classes are designed to provide sub-millisecond read latencies and single-digit millisecond write latencies on average.
+When reading from or writing to the EFS Standard-IA or EFS One Zone-IA storage class, your first-byte latency is higher than EFS Standard or EFS One Zone storage classes.
+The EFS Standard and EFS One Zone storage classes are designed to provide submillisecond read latencies and single-digit millisecond write latencies on average.
 The EFS Standard-IA and EFS One Zone-IA storage classes are designed to provide double-digit millisecond latencies on average.

 Q. What throughput can I drive against files stored in the EFS Standard-IA or EFS One Zone-IA storage class?

 Under the default Bursting throughput mode, the throughput you can drive against an Amazon EFS file system scales linearly with the amount of data stored on the EFS Standard or EFS One Zone storage classes.
 All Amazon EFS file systems, regardless of size, can burst to 100 MiB/second of throughput.
 File systems with more than 1 TiB of data stored on EFS Standard or EFS One Zone storage classes can burst to 100 MiB/second per TiB of data stored on EFS Standard or EFS One Zone storage classes.
-If you require higher amounts of throughput to EFS Standard-IA or EFS One Zone-IA storage classes than your file system allows, use Amazon EFS Elastic Throughput or Provisioned Throughput.
+If you require higher amounts of throughput to EFS Standard-IA or EFS One Zone-IA storage classes, use Amazon EFS Elastic Throughput or Provisioned Throughput.
 For more information, see the Amazon EFS performance documentation.

 Data protection and availability